pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Sinclair-ZX-Spectrum.md

 The Currah uSpeech is supported using the `[<zxcurrah.h>]`(zxcurrah) header file.

 ### Low resolution (32x48 or 64x48) Graphics

+A low resolution colour graphics mode is available using the `[<zxlowgfx.h]`(zxlowgfx) header file.
+This feature is unfortunately not fully librarified and the header file contains the implementation.

 ### SP1 Sprite Library

+The [sp1](sp1) sprite library is available in the classic library.

 ### Mouse Support

+Direct access to both Kempston and AMX mouse hardware is defined in the `<spectrum.h>`  header file.

 ## Console driver modes